"All humanity's problems stem from

 Blaise Pascal, Pensées

 We have a 'monkey mind.'
-Literally, although advanced beyond the ape family.
-But in Buddhist philosophy, Monkey Mind means something else.
+Although we are advanced beyond the ape family, in Buddhist philosophy, Monkey Mind means something else.

 Not a Doctrine

 The Buddha taught no doctrine.
 He taught experience.
-Later, Buddhists 'dumbed down' his teachings to 'pronouncements,' but the Buddha was clear on this.
+Later, Buddhists 'dumbed down' his teachings to 'pronouncements,' but the Buddha was clear.
 Do not believe in anything simply because you have heard it.

 Do not believe in anything simply because it is spoken and rumored by many.